This is the second part of the introduction to the underpainting of faces and flesh—sankir in Russian and proplasmos—in Greek medieval icon painting.

 29. O. Popova, Russian miniatures of the 11th to the 15th centuries, Leningrad, 1975, Plates 15-18.

 30. Verdure is glauconite or green earth of the approximate composition: SiO2, 48–59%; FeO, 36%; Al2O3, 23%; K2O, 8%; MgO, 4.5%; H2O, 15% (Z. Zhelninskaya, Himicheskiy kachestvenniy analiz mineralnihpigmentov, ispolzuemih v maslennoy, tempernoy i freskovoy zhivopisi: Metodika// Coobshenie VCNILKR [Chemistry, Qualitative Analysis Of Mineral Pigments Utilized In Oil, Tempera and Fresco Painting], Moscow, 1966, Issue 17–18, p.
 58, 59).
-Under the microscope it has the appearance of lusterless, irregular-shaped olive-green grains with transparent and white grains of earth.
+Under the microscope, it appears lusterless, irregular-shaped olive-green grains with transparent and white grains of earth.
 Its physical properties are similar to that of ochre.

 31. Not pure highlighting white, but white with small amounts of yellow ochre, black and red ochre.

-32. If the characters flank the composition then, independent of age, the deepest shadows on their faces were painted with verdure.
-Similar deep shadows of light green color are found in the 6th to 7th century Coptic frescoes of the Bauit Monastery and painting of Cappadocia since the 10th century (see note by 23).
+32. If the characters flank the composition, then, independent of age, the deepest shadows on their faces were painted with verdure.
+Similar deep shadows of light green color are found in the 6th to 7th-century Coptic frescoes of the Bauit Monastery and paintings of Cappadocia since the 10th century (see note by 23).

-33. This unusually bright green is the pigment glauconite (analysis was done by M. Kononovich at the Grabar workshop).
+33. This unusually bright green is the pigment glauconite (M. Kononovich analyzed the pigment at the Grabar workshop).

 34. A. Ovchinnikov, "Rospis Achi kak odno iz proyavleniy vzaimosvyazi vostochnohristianskih duhovnih centrov vizantiyskogo mira [Achi Painting as One of the Manifestations of the Relationship of Eastern Christian Spiritual Centers of the Byzantine World]," Report at the Second International Symposium on Georgian Art, Tbilisi, 1977.